ndidplatform/ndidplatform.github.io/technical-overview.md

 ## Platform&rarr;IdP: [POST /idp/request](https://app.swaggerhub.com/apis/NDID/idp_callback/3.0#/default/consent_request){:target="\_blank" rel="noopener"}

-At this point, IDP Node has checked that the consent is still needed.
-It issues a webhook to IDP’s web service, passing the above message.
+At this point, IdP Node has checked that the consent is still needed.
+It issues a webhook to IdP’s web service, passing the above message.

 ## IdP&rarr;User